dotnet/csharplang/spec/standard.md

 #### General

 The C# language does not specify the execution semantics of query expressions.
 Rather, query expressions are translated into invocations of methods that adhere to the query*-*expression pattern (§12.17.4).
-Specifically, query expressions are translated into invocations of methods named Where, Select, SelectMany, Join, GroupJoin, OrderBy, OrderByDescending, ThenBy, ThenByDescending, GroupBy, and Cast.
+Specifically, query expressions are translated into invocations of methods named `Where`, `Select`, `SelectMany`, `Join`, `GroupJoin`, `OrderBy`, `OrderByDescending`, `ThenBy`, `ThenByDescending`, `GroupBy`, and `Cast`.
 These methods are expected to have particular signatures and return types, as described in §12.17.4.
 These methods may be instance methods of the object being queried or extension methods that are external to the object.
 These methods implement the actual execution of the query.

 The translation from query expressions to method invocations is a syntactic mapping that occurs before any type binding or overload resolution has been performed.
 Following translation of query expressions, the resulting method invocations are processed as regular method invocations, and this may in turn uncover compile time errors.
 These error conditions include, but are not limited to, methods that do not exist, arguments of the wrong types, and generic methods where type inference fails.